-The new XGS hardware has now been on the market since April 2021.
-There are various factors when it is really worth buying XGS hardware.
-In the following section, we’ll look at 4 omens that can justify a purchase decision:
+The new XGS hardware has been on the market since April 2021.
+There are different factors when the purchase of an XGS hardware is really worthwhile.
+In the following section, we look at 4 signs that can justify a purchase decision:

-When a device breaks and the warranty has expired, it often has to happen quickly and there is no time for more in-depth research.
-It is important to know in advance how to get the infrastructure up and running again and what the delivery times for a replacement device might be.
+When a device breaks down and the warranty has expired, it often has to happen quickly and there is no time for in-depth research.
+Here, you should know in advance how to get the infrastructure up and running again and what the delivery times for a replacement device are, if any.
 The firewall is the heart of the network.
 Very few can afford a longer interruption.
 However, companies with more than 20 employees often have an HA solution, which can alleviate the situation somewhat in the event of an outage.

 SG Firewall with UTM OS 🤕

-Unfortunately, we often see that it hits customers with SG hardware who are still using the UTM OS.
-In such a situation, buying an XGS firewall is not recommended.
+Unfortunately, we often see customers with SG hardware still using the UTM OS.
+In such a situation, the purchase of an XGS firewall is not recommended.
 The operation should work again as soon as possible and there is no time for a migration to the SFOS.
-So you should reorder the same model of SG Firewall as soon as possible to easily restore the configuration from the backup copy.
+You should therefore reorder the same model of the SG firewall as quickly as possible, in order to restore the configuration from the backup copy in an uncomplicated manner.

-We generally recommend that all customers who are still using an SG Firewall with the UTM operating system consider migrating to the SFOS.
-The migration of the license is free of charge and the runtime is transferred 1:1.
-The following instructions may help you with the migration: Install Sophos XG Firewall OS on an SG Appliance
+We generally recommend all customers who still use an SG Firewall with the UTM operating system to consider migrating to the SFOS.
+The migration of the license is free of charge and the runtime will be taken over 1:1.
+For the migration the following instructions may help you: Install Sophos XG Firewall OS on an SG Appliance

-If you need assistance in migrating from UTM to SFOS, we will be happy to help.
-The UTM hardcore fans among you, who don’t want to switch to the SFOS by any means, can also just wait until the UTM OS goes end-of-life.
+If you need assistance migrating from UTM to SFOS, we’ll be happy to help.
+The UTM hardcore fans among you who don’t want to switch to SFOS under any circumstances can simply wait until the UTM OS goes End-of-Life.
 That will certainly not be the case before the end of 2025.
-But maybe the following two blogposts can make you rethink:
+However, the following two blogposts may help you to change your mind:

 2. no more updates

-When a software has not received any updates for over a year, my feelings change.
-With more than two years (often even before), alternatives are sought to replace them.
-For this reason alone, it would be inconceivable for me to still operate a Sophos firewall with the UTM operating system today. 😜
+When a software has not received any updates for more than a year, my feelings change.
+If it’s been over two years (often even before that), people start looking for alternatives to replace it.
+For this reason alone, it would be inconceivable for me to still operate a Sophos Firewall with the UTM operating system today. 😜

-All others who have the SFOS installed on their SG Firewall or have an XG Firewall should check if the SFOS v18.5+ can still be installed on their appliance.
-In the following post, we have described which devices will no longer receive the latest version: Sophos Firewall Appliances: Supported Hardware for SFOS v18+
+Anyone else who has SFOS installed on their SG Firewall or has an XG Firewall should check to see if their appliance can still have SFOS v18.5+ installed.
+In the following post, we have described which appliances will no longer receive the latest version: Sophos Firewall appliances: supported hardware for SFOS v18+